 Provide details of the proposed arrangements for any continuing support if the order is discharged.

-Or if there is to be no further involvement by NCC make that clear
+Or if there is to be no further involvement by NCC make that clear.
+What is the current success or safety goals and timeline of how that will be achieved.

 Conclusion